 All 5 of the above are the non-modified (non-high pass/ low pass filter) versions of the recordings of the same title.
-The baroque CDs (Baroque, Vivaldi, Bach) are helpful with suck/swallow/breathe synchrony and feeding as well as attention, focus, listening in the classroom, handwriting groups, and academics.
-The Mozart CDs, including Mozart Winds help with regulation, oral motor & respiratory function, affect, communication, academics, social turn-taking, and engagement.
+The baroque albums (Baroque, Vivaldi, Bach) are helpful with suck/swallow/breathe synchrony and feeding as well as attention, focus, listening in the classroom, handwriting groups, and academics.
+The Mozart albums, including Mozart Winds help with regulation, oral motor & respiratory function, affect, communication, academics, social turn-taking, and engagement.

 Gregorian Chants – can enhance suck/swallow/breathe with eating and other related oral motor, respiratory activities; can promote attention, focus and self-regulation.

 How much movement or activity should be done if the TLP is done at home?
 Should the exercises mostly be working the core or is jumping sufficient?